doctest/doctest/doc/markdown/roadmap.md

 - time stuff
     - reporting running time of tests
     - count a test case as failed if it exceeds X ms (but no force-killing!)
-- crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING) - look at [Using a Separate Signal Stack](https://www.gnu.org/software/libc/manual/html_node/Signal-Stack.html) - and what is a core dump?
 - runtime performance
     - lazily stringify expressions - only when needed
     - optimize createStream/freeStream to reuse a pool of ostringstream objects